acapraru/Linear-Algebra-Library-for-Scala/README.md

 Examples to be run can be found at the beginning of the Testsuite.scala file.
 You can copy them and run different functions using the Scala REPL interpreter.

 ## Documentation
 I created the documentation for this library using the scaladoc feature from Scala.
-I implemented the comments of the functions such that this feature generates an HTML documentation of our library.
+I implemented the comments of the functions such that this feature generates an HTML documentation of my library.
 I have already created the HTML file.

 Therefore, the documentation for the library can be found in the HTML file MVOperations.html.
 After cloning the project, a simple  opening of the file should make the HTML page work.
 However, if this doesn't happen, the following command should be run using the command line in the project file which generates the HTML documentation and can be immediately open using the MVOperations.html file.
 ```